 The Secret Garden Tea Shop is located in the West End of Galway on a street filled with unique shops, pubs, and restaurants.
 Their counter is filled with a wide variety of loose leaf teas and vegan treats.
 A sign told me that there was no WiFi in this cafe, but that did not deter me when the next item on the sign offered a Matcha Latte.
-There are a number of cozy places to sit, including large arm chairs and pillows on a platform surrounding a table.
+There are a number of cozy places to sit, including large armchairs and pillows on a platform surrounding a table.
 I ordered my matcha and settled into a cozy chair at the back of the cafe.

-A group of college aged kids smoked hookah while two girlfriends chatted on the pillows.
-Another patron opened up a laptop to work, I presumed, which I found strange as there wasn’t any WiFi.
+A group of college-aged kids smoked hookah while two girlfriends chatted on the pillows.
+Another guest opened up a laptop to work, I presumed, which I found strange as there wasn’t any WiFi.
 Then I realized not having access to WiFi could actually make a more productive workday.
 One could write or edit photos, without the distraction of emails or social media, while enjoying a mid-afternoon treat.
 I opted to read a book on my kindle while enjoying quite possibly best matcha latte I’ve had in Europe – and I’ve tried quite a few.

 Address: 4 William Street West, Galway, Ireland